wp-plugins/simply-silverlight/readme.txt

 - (18 Sep 2011) Initial Release

 == Upgrade Notice ==
+= 1.0.3 =
+This version fixes a bug that prevents Silverlight applications from displaying when using the Secure Path on some web hosts.
+Please upgrade immediately!

 = 1.0.2 =
 This version fixes a bug that could cause all settings values to be displayed as empty fields and they cannot be set or reset on some web hosts.
 Please upgrade immediately!